 Sites participating in IND studies must be adequately prepared for regulatory inspection visits and/or audits.
-The activation requirements for IND studies include site SOPs describing roles, responsibilities, and procedures for preparing for and participating in regulatory inspection visits.
-These SOPs are intended to be applicable across studies conducted at a given site, and therefore are not study-specific.
+The activation requirements for IND studies include a site SOP for regulatory inspection readiness that describes the roles, responsibilities, and procedures for preparing for and participating in regulatory inspection visits.
+This SOP is intended to be applicable across studies conducted at a given site, and therefore is not study-specific.
 A template SOP that may be adapted for use at each site and an SOP review checklist are available from DAIDS.
 For activation of each IND study, the site IoR or designee is required to confirm that this SOP is available at the site.